Erick3232/Auth-System/README.md

 ![Spring](https://img.shields.io/badge/spring-%236DB33F.svg?style=for-the-badge&logo=spring&logoColor=white)
 ![JWT](https://img.shields.io/badge/JWT-black?style=for-the-badge&logo=JSON%20web%20tokens)

-This project is an API built using **Java, Java Spring,H2 as database and Spring Security and JWT for authentication control** where the focus main is the Security.
+This project is an API built using **Java, Java Spring, Mongo as database and Spring Security and JWT for authentication control** where the focus main is the Security.

 The main objective of the project is to create an authentication with bank system where the login, registration, password recovery, account management, add cards for transfers and deposit is the main funcionality.
 ## 🛠 Skills
 - 🌐 Web Development and Library: Java | HTML | CSS | JavaScript | React | Bootstrap | Axios

-- 📱 App Development: React Native
+- 📱 App Development: React Native + Expo

 - 🛠 Framework: Spring Boot 3 | Spring Data | Spring Security 6

-- 🛢️ DataBases: MongoDB
+- 🛢️ DataBases: MongoDB, Redis cache

 - 🔧 Tools: Postman, Apache Maven, Swagger, JWT Token, JPA, Hibernate, REST API